13. Graphics#

 )

 13.1.1.
-Symbols (points)#
+Symbols (points)¶

-The points function can draw a series of plotting symbols (by default, circles) on the two-dimensional plot region relative to the user coordinate system.
+of symbols (by default, circles) on the two-dimensional

 We specify the points’ coordinates using the x